oasis-tcs/openc2-jadn/jadn-v2.0.md

 | **Record**               | JSON **object**.
 Property keys are FieldNames.                                                                                                                                                                                                                                                                                              |

 **Format options that affect JSON serialization**
-* When using JSON serialization, instances of JADN types with one of the following format options MUST be serialized as:
+* When using JSON serialization, instances of JADN types with one of the following format options MUST be serialized as shown in Table 6-2:

+###### Table 6-2: Verbose JSON Formats

 | Option        | JADN Type | JSON Serialization Requirement                                                                                                                                                      |
 |:--------------|:----------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|